La Máscara: Brazo de Oro Jr. (2000–2005)

-La Máscara (2005-2017)
+La Máscara (2005–2017)

-In 2005 all of the Brazos Junior members took on a new name, creating their own identity in Lucha Libre.
-Felipe Alvarado took the enmascarado (masked character) "La Máscara" ("The Mask").
-In May 2005, he won his first major championship when he defeated Doctor X for the Mexican National Welterweight Championship.
-He held the title for over a year, before he lost the belt to Sangre Azteca on December 17, 2006.
-Earlier that year, he lost to Hajime Ohara in a match for the then vacant NWA World Welterweight Championship in Mexico City.
-La Máscara has been pushed strongly since changing to that gimmick (from Brazo de Oro Jr.), with some thought that it might be due to his family connections.
-His work has appeared to catch up with his push this year, and he's a solid high flier.
-On June 13, 2008, La Máscara teamed with Héctor Garza and El Hijo del Fantasma in a tournament for the vacant CMLL World Trios Championship and won the titles after beating Blue Panther, Dos Caras, Jr. and Místico in the finals.
-The three held the titles for over seven weeks until they lost it to Último Guerrero, Negro Casas and Atlantis on August 5.
-La Máscara and his partners regained the titles on a show in Guadalajara on January 18, 2009.
-On January 29, 2010, La Máscara teamed up with Negro Casas to participate in CMLL's "Torneo Nacional de Pareja Increíbles" ("National Amazing Pairs tournament"), a tournament where CMLL teams up a Tecnico (La Máscara) and a Rudo (Casas) for a tournament.
-The two defeated El Texano, Jr. and Rouge in the opening round, El Sagrado and Shocker in the second round and Héctor Garza and Toscano in the semi-final to earn a spot in the final of the tournament.
-On February 5, 2010, Casas and La Máscara lost to Máscara Dorada and Atlantis in the finals.
+In 2005, all of the Brazos Junior members took on a new name, creating their own identity; Felipe Alvarado became "La Máscara" ("The Mask"), an enmascarado (masked character).
+In May, he won his first major championship, defeating Doctor X for the Mexican National Welterweight Championship.
+He held the title for over a year, but lost it to Sangre Azteca on December 17, 2006.
+Earlier that year, he lost to Hajime Ohara in a match for the then-vacant NWA World Welterweight Championship in Mexico City.
+On June 13, 2008, La Máscara, El Hijo del Fantasma and Héctor Garza won a tournament final for the vacant CMLL World Trios Championship, defeating Blue Panther, Dos Caras Jr. and Místico.
+The three lost the titles to Atlantis, Negro Casas and Último Guerrero on August 5, but regained them on January 18, 2009.
+On January 29, 2010, La Máscara and Casas participated in CMLL's Torneo Nacional de Parejas Increíbles ("National Amazing Pairs Tournament"), a tournament where a tecnico ("good guy") is paired with a rúdo ("bad guy").
+The two defeated El Texano Jr. and Rouge in the opening round, El Sagrado and Shocker in the second round and Héctor Garza and Toscano in the semi-final to earn a spot in the finals on February 5, where they lost to Atlantis and Máscara Dorada.